kirkchen/ironman_to_epub/README.md

-# A tool for convert ironman article series to epub fornat
+# A tool for convert ironman article series to epub format

 ## How to use?